 Labels, Meet Your Maker

-In any of these cases, the situation could have been vastly improved by simply having the right industrial labeling solution and making a real label with a professional industrial label maker (like this one).
+In any of these cases, the situation could have been vastly improved by simply having the right industrial labeling solution and making a real label with a professional industrial label maker.
 In fact, in many cases this is nearly as quick as handwriting the label in the first place.
 If you’re a mom and pop store from a century ago, you might be able to get away with handwriting your labels, as that isn’t likely to be the case, keep in mind that…

 More Detail Is Always Preferable: The last image being a prime example, labels in shops, whether used for your own stocking purposes or for customer-facing displays, should be detailed.
 The work time you’ll save by avoiding customers asking questions that could be easily answered by a label will add up over time, and a worker unsure if a ladder has a certain feature or not, or having to shift an item around in order to get at a bar code is just a waste of their time.
 These details can be made upfront.
 Furthermore, plenty of customers might be shy about engaging an employee on a certain question they may have about a product for risk of sounding silly or novice.
-Using vinyl labels (which you can find here) to help pre-sell your products without the need for face to face dialogue might be appealing to some people who just want to get in, get out, and get on with their project.
+Using vinyl labels to help pre-sell your products without the need for face to face dialogue might be appealing to some people who just want to get in, get out, and get on with their project.